• Skip to primary navigation

 My first taste of authentic Irish Seafood Chowder was on a cold rainy day in a pub in the Temple Bar area of Dublin.

 My daughter and I had taken the ferry from Holyhead to Dublin for a quick holiday weekend in Ireland.
 I love going on a ferry.
-Even though you are traveling, it’s as though your holiday starts the moment you board.
+Even though you are travelling, it's as though your holiday starts the moment you board.

 You can sit and relax next to the windows and watch the sea roll by.
 Or you can go outside onto the upper deck and let the cobwebs get blown away by the strong bracing wind coming off the Irish Sea.

-By the time the ferry docks in Dublin you are ready for all the sights that Dublin has to offer.
+By the time the ferry docks in Dublin, you are ready for all the sights that Dublin has to offer.

 So we were quite disappointed on our arrival to find that it was raining.

 I should have known.
-I once spent 6 months living and working in Dublin, commuting Monday and Friday from England (by air, not ferry).
+I once spent 6 months living and working in Dublin, commuting Monday and Friday from England (by air, not by ferry).
 And it rained.
 Every.
 Single.
 Day.
 Maybe not the entire day and maybe just a shower.
 But every single day in Dublin for the 6 months I was there it rained for at least part of the day.

 A traditional Irish bar

-On the day my daughter and I arrived however, it wasn’t a gentle shower, it was a torrential downpour.
+On the day my daughter and I arrived however, it wasn't a gentle shower, it was a torrential downpour.
 Sightseeing was out of the question.
-So after checking into the hotel we grabbed a taxi and made our way to the Temple Bar area, and ended up at the Oliver St John Gogarty Traditional Irish bar.
+So after checking into the hotel we grabbed a taxi, made our way to the Temple Bar area, and ended up at the Oliver St John Gogarty Traditional Irish bar.

 We walked in through the doors, out of the rain, into the most amazing atmosphere.
 The place was jam-packed with people talking and laughing.
-In the corner of the room a band was playing traditional Irish music.
+In the corner of the room, a band was playing traditional Irish music.
 One brave soul was doing an Irish jig in front of them.
-We managed to find a table to sit at, took a look at the menu, and both of us decided on a bowl of Traditional Irish Seafood Chowder.
+We managed to find a table to sit at, took a look at the menu, and both of us decided on a bowl of traditional Irish Seafood Chowder.

 We weren’t disappointed.
 The chowder was brimming with seafood, creamy potatoes, and chunky carrots.
 Little pops of sweetness were provided by juicy corn kernels.
 And it was all swimming in a deliciously thick, creamy sauce.
 It was served with seeded Irish soda bread, which we used to wipe every last drop out of the bowl.

 That was when we decided we had to make our own version of Irish seafood chowder at home.
-So we searched our handbags for a pen (luckily one of us had one) and wrote down the ingredients we’d identified, on a paper serviette.
+So we searched our handbags for a pen (luckily one of us had one) and wrote down the ingredients we'd identified, onto a paper serviette.
 And this is the result.
 I hope you enjoy this Irish seafood chowder as much as we did!

 • Salt and freshly ground black pepper to your own taste.